-It will likely be impossible to sell your home or car in a famine-stricken area, and you’ll need to make a fresh start somewhere else.
-Keep your and your family’s passports up to date and think about where you would move if there were a famine.
+It will likely be impossible to sell your home or car in a famine-stricken area, and you’ll need to make a fresh start elsewhere.
+Keep your and your family’s passports updated, and think about where you would move if there were a famine.

-Put money aside for airline tickets, and scout your chosen area before the famine happens.
+Put money aside for airline tickets, and scout your chosen area before the famine.